Māori Emerging Leaders

 Participants

-- identify as Māori and work in a Public Service department, departmental agency or agency part of the Public Service Leadership Team (ACC, Kāinga Ora, NZTE, NZ Police, New Zealand Defence Force and Waka Kotahi - NZTA)
+• identify as Māori and work in a Public Service department, departmental agency or agency part of the Public Service Leadership Team (ACC, Kāinga Ora, NZTE, NZ Police, New Zealand Defence Force and Waka Kotahi - NZTA)

-- are early in career (have 2-5 years’ experience in the Public Service)
+• are early in career (have 2-5 years’ experience in the Public Service)

-- aged 23-30 years old
+• aged 23-30 years old

-- want to develop their leadership skills
+• want to develop their leadership skills ground in te ao Māori

-- aspire to lead and/or serve within the Public Service and their communities.
+• aspire to lead and/or serve within the Public Service and their communities.

-Participants will need support and time to fully participant in all 4 wānanga.
-We are planning to hold these in March, June, September and November 2023 and in some instances will be across the weekend.
+All successful applicants must be able to commit to attending all 4 wānanga which includes overnight communal sleeping arrangements on a Marae.
+We are planning to hold these in March, June, September and December 2024 and in some instances will be across the weekend (specific dates will be confirmed by November 2023).
 Additional travel time may also be required for those who live outside the main centres.

 If you have any questions around eligibility email ldcprogrammes@ldc.govt.nz